 Applications can use the services of a broker by sending messages to it and receiving messages from it, from one of the supported transport protocols.
-The way that they do this depends on the protocol itself, the programming interface that they use, and the communication model that they adopt.
+The way that they use these services depends on the protocol itself, the programming interface that they use, and the communication model that they adopt.